Oregon Cap and Trade Briefing

-During the 2017 session, the Senate and House environment committees held a series of joint meetings to hear from experts regarding state and regional cap-and-invest policies and programs.
+During the 2017 session, the Senate and House environment committees held a series of joint meetings to hear from experts regarding state and regional Cap and Trade policies and programs.
 This led to the introduction of SB 1507 (Senate) and HB 4001 (House) Clean Energy Jobs bill (Cap, Trade, Invest).
 Read the materials here.

 Joint Interim Committee On Carbon Reduction